 Lenders are hungry for profit because while the central bank uses rates to hold its deposits, they cannot easily pass those negative interest rates to their depositors.
-For this reason, if the global economy gets bogged down in the long term, the official digital currencies could act as parachutes without involving the banks.
+For this reason, if the global economy gets bogged down in the long term, official digital currencies could act as a parachute without involving the banks.

 The other, more concrete reason is that technological progress is making the status quo unsustainable.

 It is no coincidence that China accelerated its national cryptocurrency after Facebook announced the Libra project, advertised as an alternative dollar.